geohackweek/GoogleEarthEngine/_episodes/06-time-series.md

 ## Visualize the High Resolution imagery

-Here we load the CDL, NAIP and Annual Greenest Pixel composites.
+Here we map the CDL, NAIP and Annual Greenest Pixel composites.
  - *Time Saving Tip:* If you are using a public dataset, often you can find nice palettes by sifting through forum posts.
+Some like the CDL come with a palette embedded.
  - *Tip:* Hexadecimal browser color picker plug-ins are helpful for figuring out which colors correspond to which codes.
  - *Tip:*: Use the `false` argument if you want to load a layer to the map but NOT have it turned on each time you run the code.